 The Proceedings series operates three submission rounds per year.
-The next advertised deadline for proposals is 1 March 2019.
-The following deadline will be in August 2019 (for decisions in October 2019).
+The next advertised deadline for proposals is 16 August 2019 (5pm UK time).
+The following deadline will be in December 2019 (for decisions in February 2020).

 Discipline-relevant assessors (who are Fellows of the British Academy) will evaluate: how well conceived the volume is, and whether it offers an innovative approach; the calibre and range of the proposed contributors; the quality of the scholarship to be published, and whether it will feature leading-edge research; the likely impact of the volume on scholarship.